smokyjazzjam/smokyjazzjam/faq.md

 - There will be a keyboard and drum kit at the jam
 - Guitarists and Electric Bass Players should bring an amp

+**What is the level of musicianship at the jam?**
+- This depends in part on who comes out to a given jam, however the hosts are not professional musicians but rather are intermediate-level amateur players

+**Is it ok to use a fakebook/lead sheets?**
+- Yes, it's fine